koushik-ahmad/blood-donation-client/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js installed on your machine.
 You can download it [here](https://nodejs.org/).
-- Next.js installed on your machine. download it [here](https://nextjs.org/).
+- Next.js installed on your machine. install it [here](https://nextjs.org/).

 ### Installation